shymega/ShamblerOS/README.md

 - POSIX emulation layer

-  This is to provide compatibility to other OSes, which may not necessarily conform to shyOS's conventions.
+  This is to provide compatibility to other OSes, which may not necessarily conform to ShamblerOS's conventions.

   * Sublayers - these provide extensions to the 'root' POSIX emulation layer.
     * Linux kernel emulation sublayer.
     * FreeBSD emulation sublayer.
-  * Translate 'foreign' syscalls to native syscalls for shyOS.
+  * Translate 'foreign' syscalls to native syscalls for ShamblerOS.

   Worth noting: this will (probably) cause a noticeable slow down.